DataSF/draft-publishing-standards/formats/date-and-time.md

 ## Date

 ## Date-time variables
-* ISO 8601 uses 24 hour clock system in hh:mm:ss format
+* ISO 8601 uses 24 hour clock system in hh:mm:ss format (do not use AM or PM)

 | Type | Column name | Format | Example |
 | --- | --- | --- | --- |